 Choosing a paddling route in Quetico Provincial Park

 I’d recommend at least a week in the park to give you a sense of the place.
 One of the reasons Quetico Provincial Park is such an awesome paddling destination is because you can play with your route even several days in.
 Look closely at the map and you’ll see how easily you can increase or decrease the length of your route.
 If its windy, choose the smaller lakes; hate portaging – stick to bigger lakes.

 I found sitting down with Shane from Canoe Canada Outfitters to be invaluable when it came to deciding on a route.
 They are also happy to help you over the phone with route planning.

 There are several other canoe outfitters for the park including La Tourell’s Moose Lake Outfitters near the Minnesota Boundary Waters Canoe Area, Seagull Canoe Outfitters and Voyageur Canoe Outfitters.

 Go prepared to enjoy the solitude and beauty of this amazing park.

-You may also enjoy reading about my one week canoeing experience in the park here.
+Read about my one week canoeing experience in the park here.